Clarifai/old-docs/workflows.md

 After that, the page will reveal a new workflow form to fill out.
 Fill out the Workflow ID field, this will be used to make the API call, so make sure to give it something URL friendly!
 Included there, you will also a list that consists of a model field and a version associated with it.
-For the public models, you will be mandated to use the latest version.
+For Clarifai Models, you will be mandated to use the latest version.
 For your custom models, you will be able to [select the version of your model](models.md#list-model-versions)</a>.
 To add another model, you will just click underneath your latest addition on the "Add Model".
 The max limit of models associated with any given workflow